The History....

 Tuesday, October 7, 1975

+Festival Turns Out Just Great.
+The Huntsville community festival on the first Saturday before the Texas Prison Rodeo was a big success.
 The festival, arts show and flea market drew large crowds.
 At 9 a.m.
 Saturday, an hour before the booths were scheduled to open, 400 to 500 persons were already on the square.

+It was like that all day, with the largest crowds coming between 11a.m. and 2 p.m.
+All of the booths were interesting, and it looked like most of them did a brisk trade all day long.
 The events went off very well, from the Junior Service League’s Little Miss Rodeo Queen and Little Mister Rodeo King contest to the free street dance that night featuring David and the Diamonds Saturday night which drew an estimated 1,500 persons.

 Officials involved in the community promotion were elated at the success of this first effort, and hopefully, it helped the first day of the prison rodeo too.
 Rodeo officials reported that a crowd of about 16,000 witnessed the opening day performance – well ahead of a usual opening Saturday crowd.